akwebapps/ak-FillFromJSON/README.md

 # akFillFromJSON
-Fill DOM objects with JSON data based on classes.
+Fill DOM objects with JSON data based on tag attributes.

 ## Fill HTML Template with JSON data
 Once you have your HTML template created and jQuery included: